 A regular feature since 2008 in the main international legal directories (IFLR 1000, Chambers & Partners), he is considered "a talented young lawyer who already displays exceptional judgement" (Chambers Europe 2011), who "fights for the client, is a strong communicator and is able to adeptly handle all the parties involved in negotiations" (Chambers Global Guide 2013), "capable of having a fantastic interaction with the court and anticipating how the parties will behave" (Chambers Europe 2015) and "really creative; as though creating jurisprudence is something he enjoys doing" (Chambers Europe 2017).
 One impressed source describes him as "fantastic, very responsive and able to use the legal framework very skilfully to arrive at a commercial solution" (Chambers Europe 2018) and with "ability to pinpoint and present crucial arguments to the court in a very convincing manner" (Chambers Europe 2019).
 More recently clients have appraised Juan as "amazing, the man to go when we have a problem in Spain", assesing his work as "excellent.
-Strengths are his vast knowledge and track record, as well as his creativity and problem-solving approach" (IFRL 1000 2019)
+Strengths are his vast knowledge and track record, as well as his creativity and problem-solving approach" (IFRL 1000 2019).
+Chambers Europe 2020 outlined Juan is a firm favourite for Spanish banks and other creditors, who endorse him as "very talented, firm, serious and pragmatic."

 He is a founding member of the Spanish chapter of the Turnaround Management Association (TMA Spain) and is one of the expert contributors to the chapters on “Resolving Insolvency” (formerly "Closing a Business") and "Getting Credit" as part of the annual World Bank "Doing Business" report.
 He regularly contributes articles to Spanish financial newspapers (Expansión, El Economista) and international publications (Financier Worldwide, The European Lawyer, Legal Week, Legal Business and Euromoney).